 But that was my first understanding, because work seemed so exciting, I thought you would have to pay to do it, just like you have to pay for sports or something of that sort.
 So that was my first understanding that the economy ran differently than maybe I had imagined.
 And I became interested in it right then.

 Maria Hasenstab: Tell me a little bit, as you got older, tell me about your high school experience.

 Mary Daly: Well, actually I dropped out of high school.
 I was—worked in—I lived in Ballwin, Missouri, and my family—my father was a postal worker.
 My mom stayed at home.
 And we were not poor, but we weren’t very wealthy, either.
 And at some point my family just, sort of, imploded.
 And my siblings went to live with my grandparents and I went to live with friends.
 And I dropped out of high school.

 And then I worked at donut shops and I worked at Target to try to cobble together a full-time salary, and eventually, and only eventually, got a GED and then went on to college.

 Maria Hasenstab: From dropout to obtaining your GED, that’s already a success story by many measures.
 Can you tell me how then that evolved into going to college?

 So I applied.
 I got in.
 I couldn’t believe it.
 And then I couldn’t afford it.
 So she paid for my first semester, $216 for a first semester, full term.
-And I did okay.
-And then she said, “Go ahead, maybe try a four year degree.”
+And I did OK.
+And then she said, “Go ahead, maybe try a four-year degree.”
 And so that’s what I did.

 Maria Hasenstab: Wow.
 That was great that you had that support system.